ScimitarX/news-webscraper/README.md

 # News Web Scraper 🕸️

-A simple Python script that scrapes and prints the latest news headlines from BBC News using BeautifulSoup.
+A simple Python script that scrapes and prints the latest news headlines from YCombinator using BeautifulSoup.

 ## How to Run